Hola amigos de la red DERMAGIC EXPRESS te trae hoy un tema bastante

 Abstract

-efficacy of a regimen based on the monthly supervised intake of rifampin 600
+the efficacy of a regimen based on the monthly supervised intake of

-first year of the trial, 220 patients with active leprosy (newly
+leprosy.
+During the first year of the trial, 220 patients with active

 detected or relapsing after dapsone monotherapy) were recruited: 102